JessJodoin/portfolio/_projects/ecomm-website.md

   I began sketching the webpages necessary for the website.
 After, I started sketching the logo.
 I wanted a simple logo that emulated the Star Wars logo to make it more obvious that this store is Star Wars themed.
 I then moved onto sketching and designing all the products that would be available on the website (there were quite a few, but baby Yoda made it easier!).
 process3: |
   With all my assets completed, it was time to move on to the best part; coding!
 I started with completing a pattern library explaining all elements, what they are used for, how to use them, and their colour schemes and fonts used.
 I built each piece (buttons and cards and such) first, and then placed them where they needed to go on each webpage until the site was complete.
-link-title1: "PewPew Website: "
+link-title1: "PewPew Website"
 process-link1: "https://elated-joliot-4d9f2c.netlify.app"
-link-title2: "PewPew Pattern Library: "
+link-title2: "PewPew Pattern Library"
 process-link2: "https://elated-joliot-4d9f2c.netlify.app/pattern-library#brand"
 sketches-1: "/images/ecomm-website-wireframes-1.png"
 sketches1-alt: |